Canon D30 vs Nikon D5600

 Studio photographers will appreciate that the Canon D30 (unlike the D5600) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The D5600 is a recent model that features in the current product line-up of Nikon.
-In contrast, the D30 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the D30 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the D30 was succeeded by the Canon D60.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.
+Further information on the features and operation of the D30 and D5600 can be found, respectively, in the Canon D30 Manual (free pdf) or the online Nikon D5600 Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon D30 and the Nikon D5600?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.